The nine most terrifying words in the English language are 'I'm from the government and I'm here to help'

 The Yankee Doctor, the Angel of Mercy, and the Corruption Surrounding

 I was initially drawn to the story because of the similarities to the fiasco at Grady Hospital in Atlanta.
-In the coming weeks, I will attempt to flesh out many details to make sure there is no doubt that everyone I just fingered is in fact guilty of egregious malfeasance and corruption.
-In the meantime, here is the unbelievable story of Dr. Blake Moore's attempt to battle corruption in South Carolina.
+Here is the unbelievable story of Dr. Blake Moore's attempt to battle corruption in South Carolina.

 Williamsburg Regional Hospital is the only hospital located in Williamsburg County, South Carolina, the poorest County in South Carolina as measured by income level.
 Despite being the only hospital in the County, in 1999 Williamsburg Regional Hospital was on the verge of near collapse.
 It was only serving about ten percent of the population of Williamsburg County with most folks choosing to be treated at hospitals in surrounding counties.